 It is important that a Program Coordinator has a full understanding of their program's available finances, sets out an annual budget that is appropriate for the program and maintains the program's commitment to its budget.
-This is important as LDMPs run under tight budgets and run based on receiving government and community support (both in-kind and financial).
+This is important as LDMPs run under tight budgets and run on the basis of receiving government and community support (both inkind and financial).